microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Canceling and deferring close

 The Closing event can be used to cancel and/or defer the close of a teaching tip.
 This can be used to keep the teaching tip open or allow time for an action or custom animation to occur.

+Please note that if no placement option can be that would allow a teaching tip to fully to show, teaching tip will iterate through its event lifecycle to force a close rather than display without an accessible close button.
+If the app cancels the Closing event, the teaching tip may remain open without an accessible Close button.**

 XAML
 ```XAML